Sandesh-Huli/rag-yt-chatbot/README.md

 4. **Retrieval:**
    When a user asks a question, requests a summary, or asks for translation, the most relevant transcript chunks are retrieved based on semantic similarity.

+5. **Chat History Context:**
+   The chatbot also retrieves and semantically searches previous chat history (Q&A) for relevant context, and includes this in the LLM prompt.

-5. **Agentic Orchestration:**
+6. **Agentic Orchestration:**
-   The user's query and retrieved context are passed to an LLM (Gemini).
+   The user's query, retrieved transcript context, and relevant chat history are passed to an LLM (Gemini).
    The LLM acts as an agent, deciding whether to answer, summarize, or translate—by selecting the appropriate tool—based on the user's intent.

-6. **Response Generation:**
+7. **Response Generation:**
-   The LLM generates a response (answer, summary, or translation) using both the transcript context and its own knowledge, and returns it to the user.
+   The LLM generates a response (answer, summary, or translation) using both the transcript context, chat history, and its own knowledge, and returns it to the user.

 ---